xkleva/dFlow/README.md

           "STATION1",
           "STATION2",
           {
-            value: "STATION3",
+            "value": "STATION3",
-            label: "This will select Station 3 for you" }
+            "label": "This will select Station 3 for you" }
         ]
       }